 You may use MOD Form 1694 to withdraw your consent and request the removal of your personal data at any point before submitting an application.

-You may [use the form provided to] object to the processing of your personal data following the submission of an application.
+You may object to the processing of your personal data following the submission of an application.

 Complaints related to the processing of personal data